datacommonsorg/website/web-components/docs/README.md

 - `barHeight` _number_
   - Bar height for horizontal charts, in px.
+- `colors` _list of strings_
+  - List of colors to use.
+  - Colors should be passed in the same order as variables
+  - Values should follow CSS specification (keywords, rgb, rgba, hsl, hex, etc.)
 - `comparisonPlaces` _list of strings_
   - List of DCIDs of specific places to plot.
   - If provided, `place` and `childPlaceType` will be ignored.